-- Dafni Lively with subtle acidity and an aroma resembling laurel, common in Lasithi and Iraklio wine regions.
+- Dafni Lively with subtle acidity and an aroma resembling laurel, this white grape is common in the Lasithi and Iraklio wine regions.

-- Kotsifali Indigenous red grape with high alcohol content and rich flavour, typical of Iraklio region, often blended with Mandilaria.
+- Kotsifali Indigenous red grape with high alcohol content and rich flavour, typical of Iraklio region and often blended with Mandilaria.

 - Liatiko Very old indigenous red variety with complex character, found mainly around Sitia.

-- Malvasia Original Cretan variety, strong flower aroma with notes of muscat, ages well if blended with Kotsifali.
+- Malvasia Original Cretan white variety; strong flower aroma with notes of muscat, and ages well if blended with Kotsifali.